What Is the E4 Base Pay in 2025?

 If you’re considering a career in the military, learning more about pay tables will help you keep up with annual military pay raises.
 Your E4 base pay will continue to increase as the number of years in service increases.

-We recommend learning more about military pay on the Department of Defense’s Military Compensation website and the Defense Finance and Accounting Service (DFAS) website.
-You can also use the Regular Military Compensation (RMC) calculator we’ve listed above to estimate how much you can earn.
+For detailed information on military pay, visit the Department of Defense’s Military Compensation website and the Defense Finance and Accounting Service (DFAS) website.
+You can also use the Regular Military Compensation (RMC) calculator available on these sites to estimate your potential earnings.